Wrath-y/local-rag/README.md

 Use an OpenRouter model slug for `model` (for example, `anthropic/claude-sonnet-4` or `deepseek/deepseek-chat-v3-0324`).

-### Using Third-Party Embedding API
+### Using a Third-Party Embedding API

-To skip the local Python sidecar entirely:
+To skip the local Python sidecar entirely, configure `embedding` and export its API key before starting the server:

 ```yaml
 embedding: